Suppression of matter density growth at scales exceeding the cosmic screening length: Power spectrum of the matter density contrast

-In order to observe the suppression of the growth of density contrast beyond the screening length, it is necessary to run the simulations in boxes larger than its current value.
-We have therefore used a box with a comoving size of 5.632 ${\rm Gpc}/h$ ($h=0.6766$ is the dimensionless Hubble constant \cite{planck2018}), which coincides with the physical size of the box at the present time, and is greater than $\lambda_{{\rm{eff}},0}=2.57\,{\rm Gpc}$.
+In order to observe the suppression of the growth of density contrasts beyond the screening length, it is necessary to run the simulations in boxes larger than its current value.
+We have therefore used a box with a comoving size of 5.632 ${\rm Gpc}/h$ ($h$ is the dimensionless Hubble constant), which coincides with the physical size of the box at the present time, and is greater than $\lambda_{{\rm{eff}},0}$.
 The resolution was set to $2\, {\rm Mpc}/h$ with $\approx 22\times10^9$ particles.
-We have adapted the publicly available code \textit{gevolution} to the screening approach and ran it to obtain the power spectra $P_{\delta}(k,z)$ of the matter density contrast at redshifts $z = 0,\,15,\,50,\,80$.
-The outcomes are depicted in Figures \ref{fig:1} and \ref{fig:2}, where the latter zooms into the region in which the $z=50$ and $z=80$ curves converge towards each other.
+We have adopted the conventional normalization for the scale factor, i.e. $a_0=1$, and used the cosmological parameters $H_0 = 67.66 \, {\rm km}\, {\rm s}^{-1} {\rm Mpc}^{-1}$, $\Omega_{\rm M}h^2 = \Omega_{\rm b}h^2+\Omega_{\rm c}h^2=0.14175$, where $h=0.6766$, and $\Omega_{\Lambda}=1-\Omega_{\rm M}$ \cite{planck2018}.
+The simulation was run assuming no distinction between baryons and cold dark matter.
+The resulting power spectra $P_{\delta}(k,z)$ of the matter density contrast at redshifts $z = 0,\,15,\,50,\,80$ are presented in figures \ref{fig:1} and \ref{fig:2}, where the latter zooms into the region in which the $z=50$ and $z=80$ curves converge towards each other.
 Dashed vertical lines in both figures correspond to screening lengths in momentum space: $k_{\rm scr}(z) =a/\lambda_{\rm eff}(z)$.
 The two curves in these graphs, describing the power spectra at $z=80$ (red) and $z=50$ (orange), reach well beyond their respective screening lengths.
 The area to the left of the orange vertical line is greater than the screening lengths for both curves.
 The red and orange curves merge in this area, which means that density contrasts no longer grow with time (with $z$) in this region.
-This is a clear manifestation of the screening effect.
+This is a clear manifestation of the screening effect: we see that the redshift-dependent growth of matter density contrast is suppressed at scales exceeding the effective screening length \cite{duel} (i.e. for the momenta $k<a/\lambda_{\rm eff}=[(1+z)\lambda_{\rm eff}]^{-1}$), \be{5} \lambda_{\rm{eff}}(z)=\left(\frac{c^2a^2H}{3}\int_0^a\frac{d\tilde a}{\tilde a^3 H^3}\right)^{1/2}\, , \ee where the Hubble parameter $H=H_0\sqrt{\Omega_{\rm M}(a_0/a)^3 +\Omega_{\Lambda}} $.
 A weak growth of density contrast begins to take place already between the vertical orange and red lines, and to the right of the red vertical line, i.e. at scales smaller than the screening lengths for both curves, we observe that the regular growth pattern is restored.